ICHEC-learn/python-hpc/_episodes/05-cffi.md

 > # Number of terms in sequence
 > n = 10
 >
 > # TODO: Define your pointer objects (HINT: there is no buffer and nothing to cast.
-Use this to create a new variable using ffi.new)
+Create a new variable using ffi.new)
 > aptr =
 > bptr =
 >